Colon cancer is 100% preventable – but only if it’s caught in time.

 While having a colonoscopy isn’t something most people get excited about, it is the gold standard when it comes to preventing, detecting and removing pre-cancerous colon polyps.
 Our experts specialize in making your screening as quick, comfortable and least invasive as possible.

-If you are 45 or older, have a history of polyps or colorectal cancer or have a first-degree relative with polyps or colorectal cancer – it’s time to get screened.
+If you are 50 or older (45 for African-Americans), have a history of polyps or colorectal cancer or have a first-degree relative with polyps or colorectal cancer – it’s time to get screened.

 Learn more about the risk factors and warning signs of colon cancer.